SimonJackson24/AMSLPR/docs/raspberry_pi5_installation_guide.md

-# AMSLPR Installation Guide for Raspberry Pi 5
+# VisiGate Installation Guide for Raspberry Pi 5

 > **IMPORTANT LICENSE NOTICE**: This software is proprietary and confidential.
 Unauthorized use, reproduction, or distribution is prohibited.
-All rights reserved by Automate Systems.
+All rights reserved by VisiGate.

-This guide provides step-by-step instructions for installing the AMSLPR (Automated Machine Learning-based System for License Plate Recognition) on a Raspberry Pi 5 with Hailo TPU acceleration.
+This guide provides step-by-step instructions for installing the VisiGate (Automated Machine Learning-based System for License Plate Recognition) on a Raspberry Pi 5 with Hailo TPU acceleration.

 ## Prerequisites